omni-us/jsonargparse/README.rst

   classes in a config object.
 For more details see :ref:`sub-classes`.

-- ``Callable`` is supported by either giving a dot import path to a callable object, or by giving a dict with a ``class_path`` and optionally ``init_args`` entries specifying a class that once instantiated is callable.
-Running :py:meth:`.ArgumentParser.instantiate_classes` will instantiate the callable classes.
-Currently the callable's arguments and return types are ignored and not validated.
+- ``Callable`` is supported by either giving a dot import path to a callable object or by giving a dict with a ``class_path`` and optionally ``init_args`` entries.
+The specified class must either instantiate into a callable or be a subclass of the return type of the callable.
+For these cases running :py:meth:`.ArgumentParser.instantiate_classes` will instantiate the class or provide a function that returns the instance of the class.
+For more details see :ref:`callable-type`.
+Currently the callable's argument and return types are not validated.

 .. _restricted-numbers: